florianbellmann/trecli/README.md

 - Change due date
 - Move card to tomorrow

+## Tmux integration

+Use the `run.zsh` to run trecli in a tmux window. `bind-key -r C-e run-shell "tmux neww -n trecli PATH/TO/TRECLI/run.zsh"`

 ## Optimizations

-The code base is still in a super early prototype-like state.
+The code base is still in a **super early prototype-like state**.
 Nothing to show off with or that is in a good quality state.

 ## Roadmap

 ### Basics